hybrid-cloud-patterns/vp-workshop/scripts/lab-setup/README.md

 All the openshift-install files will be in `~/vp-workshop/ocp_install`.
 One folder per cluster.
-After the installation is complete all files ready for students will be in `~/vp-workshop/student_files/` ready to be exported via `python -m http.server 8080` or similar.
+After the installation is complete all files ready for students will be in `~/vp-workshop/student_files/` ready to be exported via a scripts in there called `serve.sh`.

 ## Destruction